travis-ci/docs-travis-ci-com/user/languages/ruby.md

 On your first build, we warm the cache.
 On the second one, we'll pull in the cache, making `bundle install` only take seconds to run.

-Note that this feature is currently only available for private projects.

 #### Speeding up your build by excluding non-essential dependencies

 Lots of project include libraries like `ruby-debug`, `unicorn` or `newrelic_rpm`